fvdm/1blocker-packages/README.md

 ### macOS

 1. Hold the **option** key and click a download link below to download the file to your Mac.
 2. Open the file to import the list into 1Blocker.

 ### iOS

 1. Download the file [to your Mac](#macos).
-2. Send it with AirDrop to your iOS device.
+2. When you have 1Blocker for Mac just import the file there and sync with iCloud to your iOS device.
+Or send it over with AirDrop.

 ## Packages

 ### Resource abuse

 Blocking domains and scripts from resource abusers like embedded crypto coin miners.

 [Download link](https://github.com/fvdm/1blocker-packages/raw/master/Resource%20abuse.1blockpkg)